-Throughout this section, generic refer-Note: ences to an MSSP module in any of its operating modes may be interpreted as being equally applicable to MSSP1 or MSSP2.
+Note: Throughout this section, generic references to an MSSP module in any of its operating modes may be interpreted as being equally applicable to MSSP1 or MSSP2.
 Register names and module I/O signals use the generic designator 'x' to indicate the use of a numeral to distinguish a particular module when required.
 Control bit names are not individuated.